-Our goal is to prepare our clients to make a healthy transition back to “the real world” with a balanced recovery life.
+The goal of our program is to prepare our clients to make a healthy transition back to “the real world” with a balanced recovery.
 We address the harm caused by addiction - physical, behavioural, and psychological.
 We do this by educating on the vulnerabilities that lead to addiction and balancing emotional well being, physical health and life skills.
 We strongly recommend ongoing emotional sobriety through the Twelve Steps of Alcoholics Anonymous / Narcotics Anonymous/Gamblers Anonymous.

 Physical health is gained through medicated detox where needed, diet and physical activity.
 Our clients are mentored by former AFL player Gavin Crosisca.
 Team sports are encouraged to foster a deeper sense of belonging and mateship with a common goal of a natural high and reward.
 Yoga is practised to provide an opportunity to release stress, reduce anxiety and to improve flexibility and strength.
 Yoga is recognised as a form of meditative practise that can help handle any stressors that arise during the day.

-Behavioural issues are addressed through cognitive behaviour therapy groups, homework to reinforce learning and in our accountability in rules and guidelines and the vulnerabilities in behaviour that may lead to relapse.
-We utilise community groups, awareness as a means of accountability to the rules and guidelines of the program and family involvement to support recovery for all.
+Behavioural issues are addressed through our groups and homework to reinforce learning.
+Secondly, through accountability for behaviour, respecting our rules and guidelines and maintaining an understanding of the vulnerabilities in behaviour that may lead to relapse.
+We utilise community groups and awareness as a means of accountability to the rules and guidelines of the program, and family involvement to support a positive recovery for all.